Jayatiaggarwal12/summarizer/README.md

-# 📄 AI-Driven Legal Document Analysis System
+# 📄 Advanced AI-Driven Legal Document Summarization and Risk Assessment
 An advanced AI-powered solution designed to analyze, summarize, and assess risks in legal documents efficiently.
 It leverages state-of-the-art NLP techniques and specialized legal analysis to assist professionals in making informed decisions faster.

 ---